FAQs

 Do I need to take any safety precautions with the seed-raising mix?

-Like with any potting mix or growing medium, it’s good practice to avoid breathing in dust (open in a well-ventilated spot), wash your hands afterwards, use gloves if you like, and keep it separate from food prep areas.
+Like with any potting mix or growing medium, it’s good practice to avoid breathing in dust (open the pouch in a well-ventilated spot), wash your hands afterwards, use gloves if you like, and keep it separate from food prep areas.

 Is the packaging recyclable?